Home / 5G / Protocols / PHY / PRACH

 Why can a UE detect the cell but still fail to access it?

-Because cell discovery and random access are not the same thing.
+Because discovery and random access are not the same thing.
 The UE may see synchronization and broadcast information but still fail the preamble transmission or response path.

 How is PRACH related to RRC setup?

-PRACH is part of the radio entry path that precedes later control and signaling steps such as RRC setup.
+PRACH is part of the radio entry path that precedes later control and signaling steps such as RRC Setup.

 Related PHY topics and tools